 Before his stint at Navy, Dempsey was the head men’s basketball coach at Green Mountain College for 13 seasons.
 He led the Eagles to five Mayflower Conference titles and to a 216-157 record during his tenure as head coach.
 Green Mountain advanced to the NAIA National Tournament four times under Dempsey.
-He earned five conference coach-of-the-year honors and was selected as the 1994 NAIA District 5 Coach of the Year.
-Dempsey left Green Mountain as the winningest coach in the program’s history.
-In 2011 he was inducted into the Green Mountain College Athletic Hall of Fame.
+He earned five conference Coach-of-the-Year honors and was selected as the 1994 NAIA District-V Coach-of-the-Year.

 Dempsey is a native of Belmar, NJ.
-He currently resides in Flushing, NY and is the father of 20-year old daughter, Alyssa.
+He currently resides in Flushing, NY and is the father of 21 year old daughter, Alyssa.

 |College:||College of N.J.
 '06 / Rutgers-Newark '08|

 |Major:||B.S. - Communications / M.S. - Liberal Studies|